Anxiety in Children Ages 3\u20135: What It Looks Like and How to Help

 Behavioral signs

-Research on the somatic presentation of anxiety in early childhood confirms that physical complaints are not “made up” or attention-seeking.
-The stress response system activates real physiological changes, and young children experience these changes as physical illness.
+Studies confirm what you probably already suspect: these physical complaints are not made up or attention-seeking.
+Your child's stress response triggers real changes in their body, and young children experience those changes as actual illness.
 When your preschooler says their tummy hurts before daycare, believe them.
 Then look deeper.

 What Actually Helps at Ages 3–5

-The interventions that work best for preschoolers are not the same ones that work for older children.
-You cannot reason a three-year-old out of their fear, and cognitive strategies like “challenge that thought” are years away from being developmentally accessible.
-What works at this age operates through the body, through routine, and through narrative.
+What works for preschoolers is different from what works for older kids.
+You cannot talk a three-year-old out of their fear, and strategies like “think about whether that worry is really true” are years away from making sense to them.
+What actually works at this age goes through the body, through routine, and through stories.

 Anchor with routine and predictability